Ankle Pain Symptom Checker | Find Causes of Your Ankle Pain

 If, like many of our patients, you don't live in the Bay Area, we offer a complimentary phone consultation service.

-If you are experiencing ankle pain or swelling from a recent injury, ankle pain while walking or running, or ankle pain while resting, etc., it may be a minor concern or indicator of a serious issue.
+If you are experiencing ankle pain or instability from a recent injury, ankle pain when walking, ankle pain after running, or ankle pain without injury, etc., it may be a minor concern or indicator of a serious issue.

 Ankle pain is usually caused by traumatic injuries, repetitive motion injuries, long-term wear & tear, or tissue disorders.
-Below are injuries that are common causes for ankle pain, but it is best to enter your symptoms into our Ankle Pain Diagnosis Symptom Checker to gain a better understanding of your injury and read orthopaedic surgeon Kevin R. Stone MD's blog article on ankle pain and when you should consider surgery.
+Below are injuries that are common causes for ankle pain, but it is best to enter your symptoms into our Ankle Pain Symptom Checker to gain a better understanding of your injury.
+For more guidance, read orthopaedic surgeon Kevin R. Stone MD's blog on ankle pain and when you should consider surgery.

 Common Ankle Injuries

-- Achilles tendon injury: the Achilles is a dense band of tissue that passes behind the ankle joint.
+• Achilles tendon injury: the Achilles is a dense band of tissue that passes behind the ankle joint.
 Injuries to it vary from mild to severe: tendonitis, a partial rupture, or complete rupture.
 A complete rupture is debilitating, can cause immense pain, and requires immediate medical/surgical intervention to avoid permanent tissue damage.
+Here's why we take a minimally invasive approach to Achilles tendon surgery: Don’t Open the Achilles.

-- Ankle sprain: sprains are very common but they are usually minor and heal quickly.
+• Ankle sprain: sprains are very common but usually minor and heal quickly.
 There are three grades of sprains:

 Ankle Injury Diagnosis Chart